U.S. and NATO condemn Putin nuclear alert order | Headlines

 U.S. and NATO condemn Putin nuclear alert order

+The United States is trying to determine what Putin's order means "in tangible terms," said the defense official, speaking on condition of anonymity.
+Asked whether the United States would continue to provide military assistance to Ukraine following Putin's announcement, the defense official said: "That support is going to go forward."

+Citing a Russian offensive on the Ukrainian city of Chernihiv, north of Kyiv, the defense official cited early indications that Russia was adopting siege tactics.
+"It appears that they are adopting a siege mentality, which any student of military tactics and strategy will tell you, when you adopt siege tactics, it increases the likelihood of collateral damage," the defense official said.

-"This is dangerous rhetoric.
-This is a behavior which is irresponsible," NATO Secretary-General Jens Stoltenberg said on CNN's "State of the Union" program, referring to Russia's nuclear alert status.
-White House Press Secretary Jen Psaki said Putin was responding to an imaginary threat.
+On CNN's "State of the Union" program, NATO Secretary-General Jens Stoltenberg called Putin's behavior "aggressive" and "irresponsible."
+White House Press Secretary Jen Psaki said Putin, in his nuclear order move, was responding to an imaginary threat.

 "We've seen him do this time and time again.
 At no point has Russia been under threat from NATO, has Russia been under threat from Ukraine," Psaki said on ABC's "This Week" program.
 "This is all a pattern from President Putin and we're going to stand up to it.
 We have the ability to defend ourselves, but we also need to call out what we're seeing here from President Putin," Psaki added.